Acobat12/userscripts/README.md

 Userscripts does not collect any data from its users nor monitor activities or actions you perform within the application and extension.
 This means everything that you do with the application and extension is private to you and is never shared with the developers or third parties.
 Since there is no data collection, there is no data retention of any kind.

 ## License

 Copyright © 2018-2025 Justin Wasack

+Licensed under the [GNU General Public License v3.0](/LICENSE) license for all open source applications.
+A commercial license is required for all other applications.

+Copyright © 2018-2025 Justin Wasack